Web-Development-Project/ConsentSim/README.md

 The design of the website was intended to be gender-neutral so that it is applicable and relatable to anyone who wishes to use it.
 This is displayed through the language used, colours, and general appearance.

 ### Development
 An agile methodology was used in the development of this project, as it was more suited to both the website itself and the collaborative nature of its development.
-This way, team members could work on different parts independently then come together at various stages to fit everything together.
+This way, team members could work on different parts independently then come together at various stages to fit everything together
+1. Planning was done so that team members were all on the same page and knew what the objectives of the webpage were.
+This included:
+ * Goals and objectives
+ * Time scheduling
+ * Division of workload
+2. Ideas and potential designs of the project
+ * Initial sketches and layout of the page
+ * Potential content
+ * Including the coding/functionality of the page to compliment the content and message
+3. Prototying and construction
+ * Team members worked on allocated parts of the webpage
+ * At periodic time intervals the team had meetings to judge progress, reallocate work, and implement new ideas
+ * New versions of the project were prototyped and updated
+4. Release
+ * Final version of the webpage released
 Through multiple meetings and prototypes, the project was finally completed.

 ## Launch
 Make sure that you have Python installed